As a freelancer, it can be hard to conceptualize that you’re operating a small business.

 Early in your business journey, you’ll need to decide on a formal business structure for your company.

 If you have a business partner, you’ll need to decide whether you should incorporate your company or stick with a basic LLC.
-With both, you’ll be responsible for legal forms and need to pay the associated fees
+With both, you’ll be responsible for legal forms and need to pay the associated fees.

 You may also need to file a DBA (doing business as) with your county or state to use a fictional business name and open a business checking account (more on that in a bit).
 Having a legal business name is another important step in your journey since it establishes credibility and affords other opportunities.
-You can generate a business name with help of a business name generator to make it seamless and professional.
+You can generate a business name with the help of a business name generator to make it seamless and professional.

 Understanding the nuances of your operation through “Know Your Business” practices is also essential, as it ensures you are aware of the legal, financial, and operational aspects specific to your freelance business.
 This knowledge is crucial in making informed decisions that align with your business goals and compliance requirements.